 David Barrett is a partner in the Washington, D.C. office of Latham & Watkins and Global Chair of the Insurance Counseling & Recovery Practice.
-His practice focuses primarily on representing policyholders throughout the US in major first and third-party insurance coverage matters.
+He primarily represents policyholders throughout the US in major first and third-party insurance coverage matters.
 Mr. Barrett’s practice has encompassed counseling on the insurance-related aspects of corporate transactions, insurance placements and renewals, and claims arising under multiple lines of insurance in connection with billions of dollars in losses and liabilities.

 In addition to his insurance coverage practice, Mr. Barrett also serves as outside counsel to the NFLPA on litigation and other matters (see, e.g., White v.
 NFL (TV Revenues), 766 F. Supp.
 2d 941 (D. Minn.
 2011)), and he has represented US and foreign clients in a wide variety of commercial matters, including environmental, securities, contract, intellectual property, toxic tort, fraud, and subrogation matters.